hongsong-wang/CV_Paper_Portal/index.md

 # Paper Portal for Top Conferences in the Field of Computer Vision, Machine Learning and Artificial intelligence

 To facilitate students and researchers in quickly locating papers based on keywords, I consolidated the abstracts from the top conferences in the field of computer vision and machine learning and created some webpages.
-Most of these data were collected from https://openaccess.thecvf.com/menu.
+Most of these data, including the abstracts, were collected from https://arxiv.org/.

 This website is [CV_Paper_Portal](https://hongsong-wang.github.io/CV_Paper_Portal/).
 Please star this repository [https://github.com/hongsong-wang/CV_Paper_Portal](https://github.com/hongsong-wang/CV_Paper_Portal) if it helps you!